Knee anatomy, including muscles, ligament and cartilage

 For example, placing a block underneath the front buttock in Pigeon Pose helps to reduce the risk of straining that knee into an inappropriate rotation.

-On the other hand, lifting the knees in relation to the pelvis can also help us prevent knee pain from yoga.
-For instance, when our knees are bent, place a cushion or block underneath the bent knee to keep the knees stable by engaging in a safe external hip rotation level, and in this way preventing us from pressing our knee downward as we fold our upper body forward:
+On the other hand, lifting the knees about the pelvis can also help us prevent knee pain from yoga.
+For instance, when our knees are bent, place a cushion or block underneath the bent knee to keep the knees stable by engaging in a safe external hip rotation level, and in this way prevent us from pressing our knee downward as we fold our upper body forward:

-4. Avoid hyper extend your knees to prevent knee pain from yoga poses
+4. Avoid hyperextending your knees to prevent knee pain from yoga poses

-Hyper extension knees, especially when we are bearing weight, will cause strain to the joint, as it puts unhealthy tension on the anterior cruciate ligament, posterior cruciate ligament, and popliteal ligaments.
-Doing hyper extension has accumulated effects over time, regular hyper extension knees might lead to swelling, pain, and a limited range of motion.
+Hyper-extension knees, especially when we are bearing weight, will cause strain on the joint, as it puts unhealthy tension on the anterior cruciate ligament, posterior cruciate ligament, and popliteal ligaments.
+Doing hyper-extension has accumulated effects over time, regular hyper-extension knees might lead to swelling, pain, and a limited range of motion.

 5. Correct feet alignment through balancing poses